Wetland and Habitat Mitigation

 Improved Ecological Outcomes: These sites are managed by experienced biologists and ecologists.

-Secure Funding: These projects have reliable funding to make sure the land is managed and monitored long-term.
+Fully Funded: These projects have secure funding to make sure the land is managed and monitored long-term.

 Permanent Protection: The land is protected forever through the legal agreement of a conservation easement.